The Great Peacemaker

 Then Dekanahwideh further continued and said: “We have completed clearing away all manner of weapons from the paths of our people.”
 (P. 102, committee of chiefs' version)

-There is a figure in the Book of Mormon, a king of the
+There is a figure in the Covenant of Christ, a king of the

 Lamanites, who was taught and believed in the Creator and His son, who leads